-Let $B$ be a block in level $\mu$.
+Let $B$ be a block in level $\mu-1$.
 The algorithm sets $B$ as a leftmost sub-block in level $\mu$ due to the type of its sequence.
 If $B$ is in a sequence of type~\ref{item:type_large} it always moved to level $\mu+1$.
-If $B$ is in a sequence of type~\ref{item:type_contiguous}, the algorithm sets a block $B$ only if its preceding block is not in the sequence, which can be detected given the two successive blocks of $B$.
-If $B$ is in a sequence of type~\ref{item:type_cointossing}, and $|\mathcal L_B|=c\log^*n$ then we use the number of the block which is the last element in $\mathcal L_B$ and choose $B$ if this number is smaller than the numbers of the blocks to its left and right.
+If $B$ is in a sequence of type~\ref{item:type_contiguous}, the algorithm sets a block $B$ only if its preceding block is not in the sequence, which can be detected given the two sub-blocks to the left of $B$.
+If $B$ is in a sequence of type~\ref{item:type_cointossing}, and $|\mathcal L_B|=c\log^*n$ then we use the number of the block which is the last element in $\mathcal L_B$ and choose $B$ if this number is smaller than the numbers of the sub-blocks to its left and right.
 The treat of margin cases is obvious.
-If $B$ is treated as a block in a sequence of type~\ref{item:type_edge} (which includes the rightmost $c\log^*n$ blocks in a sequence of type~\ref{item:type_cointossing}), we take all the blocks that are in an even position in this sequence, which can be identified due to the parity of $|\mathcal L_B|$.
+If $B$ is treated as a block in a sequence of type~\ref{item:type_edge} (which includes the rightmost $c\log^*n$ blocks in a sequence of type~\ref{item:type_cointossing}), we take all the blocks that are in an even distance from the right end of this sequence, which can be identified due to the parity of $|\mathcal L_B|$.
 The only exceptions are blocks near the ends of the sequence, which can be treated as described above, given the information of $4$ blocks ahead.